leolca/lectures/nlp/spellcheck.md

 - Kernighan, M. D. et al. (1990). *A spelling correction program based on a noisy channel model*.
 - Mays, E. et al. (1991). *Context based spelling correction*.
 - Jurafsky, D., & Martin, J. H. (2024). *Speech and Language Processing*.
+- Jaro, M. A. (1989). *Advances in Record-Linkage Methodology as Applied to Matching the 1985 Census of Tampa, Florida*.
+- Winkler, W. E. (1990). *String Comparator Metrics and Enhanced Decision Rules in the Fellegi-Sunter Model of Record Linkage*.
+- Samuelsson, A. (2017). *Weighting Edit Distance to Improve Spelling Correction in Music Entity Search*.